arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ### Change Default User Password

-For image versions earlier than 844, our Portenta X8 comes with the default user fio with password fio.
+For image versions earlier than 844, our Portenta X8 comes with the default user `fio` with password `fio`.

 For security reasons, we strongly suggest changing the default password.
-To do so, when logged in to your Portenta X8, launch this command to change the password of the fio account:
+To do so, when logged in to your Portenta X8, launch this command to change the password of the `fio` account:

 ```bash
 passwd fio